 We have been wanting to move to Canada for a long time now but can’t find our way in.
 My husband is a director in a school for foreign students/business clients, and would love to open his own business in Canada.
-Do you know if it possible?
+Do you know if it is possible?
 We find it hard to know where to start!

 Well, there are two sides to your question: 1) how you can (or your husband) qualify to immigrate to Canada, 2) what you can do there.

 Language schools are a big business here.
 Many Quebecers want to study English and many more government employees must study French since we have two official languages.
 Plus, we have many foreign students who come to study in Canada because it’s a bit cheaper than studying in the US.
 Vancouver, for instance, is a pretty popular place for foreign students from Asia.
-Canada is a great place to start a business, just make sure your business is covered by insurance.

 To see if you qualify as a skilled worker, you can check CIC’s website.
 This is the best place to start.
 There are several immigration categories… now the key is to qualify.